 Before the turn of the century, the Indian Insurance industry was an intermesh of restrictions and regulatory red flags.
 Yet, akin to other vibrant developing economies of the world, the erstwhile government of the time showed openness for reforms.
 So while good oversight remains, there are far more competitive players in the industry than there used to be.
 In the year 2000, India opened its doors to private players and Foreign Direct Investment (FDI).
 The participation of the latter was capped at 49% in 2014.
-It would be useful for first-time readers to have a definitive overview of the arms of the insurance sector.
+It would be useful for first-time readers to have a definitive overview of the insurance industry.

 What is Life Insurance?

 A Life Insurance policy is a contract-drawn arrangement between the insurer and a beneficiary.
 The working law behind such an arrangement is that the insurer promises to pay the beneficiary a specified sum of money factoring in the:

 - The date of maturity/completion of the policy.

 - Any other pre-determined date at periodic intervals, if part of the agreement.

 - The untimely death of the beneficiary, in which case the payment is made towards the nominees of the policyholder by the insurer.